 This is a post just to show that tiny living really isn’t anything new!
-This Canadian couple who helps set up a Viking Village attraction most summers, decided to build their very own historically-accurate Viking hut in their backyard when the festival was cancelled due to COVID-19.
+This Canadian couple who helps set up a Viking Village attraction most summers decided to build their very own historically accurate Viking hut in their backyard when the festival was canceled due to the pandemic.

 The tiny structure has mud walls and a thatch roof, and while they used modern nails, Pedro (who built the structure) is actually a blacksmith who could have forged authentic ones had he wanted to take the time to do so.